dmhelm/ANF_SNAPSHOT_OFFLOAD_BLOB/README.md

 # ANF_SNAPSHOT_OFFLOAD_BLOB

-Introduction
+Introduction:

-This demo provides step by step instructions on how to offload the ANF snapshot to BLOB storage.
+This article provides step by step instructions on how to offload the ANF snapshot to BLOB storage.
 Currently, most of the customers i work with has a requirement to offload the snapshots to the secondary region.
 This can be achieved using different methods mentioned below.

   1. Snap Mirror
   2. Using Cloud Sync Manager